d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-control theory (e.g., PID variants) has also been used to automatically tune hyperparameters to achive better disentangling and reconstruction quality, and improve the diversity of generated text and the reconstruction quality of generated images:cite:`Shao.Yao.Sun.ea.2020`.
+control theory (e.g., PID variants) has also been used to automatically tune hyperparameters to achive better disentangling and reconstruction quality, and improve the diversity of generated text and the reconstruction quality of generated images :cite:`Shao.Yao.Sun.ea.2020`.